yagyaraj234/CoinfolioX/Readme.md

-# MERN Stack Crypto Tracker
+# CoinfolioX : Crypto Tracker

-Welcome to the MERN Stack Crypto Tracker!
+Welcome to the CoinfolioX - Crypto Tracker!
 This web application allows users to track live cryptocurrency prices, view price charts, manage their portfolio to track profit and loss, and create a wishlist of favorite cryptocurrencies.
 The application is built using the MERN (MongoDB, Express, React, Node.js) stack.

 ## Live Project